 - Go to the Registration Desk near front doors upon arrival.

-- Pick up your Race Card(s) and check your Lane assignment.and time of your race.
+- Pick up your Start Card(s) and check your Lane assignment.and time of your race.

-- If you are rowing in a lightweight or coxswain category - go to the Weigh-in Station, step on weigh scales and get stamped.
+- If you are rowing in a lightweight category - go to the Weigh-in Station, step on weigh scales and get stamped.
 The Weigh-in Station will be open from 7:30 a.m. to 12:30 a.m.
 Coxswains do not need to weigh in.

-- Stretch and warm up prior to racing on the Model D Concept 2 warm up ergs in back half of the arena.
+- Stretch and warm up prior to racing on the new warm up ergs in back half of the arena.
 There will be 45 ergs in the warmup area.

-- 7-10 minutes prior to your race you will be called to stand behind your assigned lane.
+- 7-10 minutes prior to your race you will be called to stand near the gate to enter the competition area.
 When your lane is free, you may sit on the erg and continue your warm-up.

 - Hand in your Race Card to the lane official and listen to any instructions from the starter or lane officials.
 You are allowed to adjust the damper setting on the flywheel if you like but DO NOT TOUCH THE PM5 monitor FOR ANY REASON.
 Ask the Lane Official to make any adjustments you need.

 - Race Start Procedures: PM5 Monitors will display a countdown from 5-4-3-2-1 - GO.
 At the start of the countdown - all competitors should be sitting still and the flywheels not moving.
 The computer can detect the movement and will wait until all flywheels are stopped.
 On your own erg's PM5 Display, the start sequence will show 3 different screens "SIT READY, ATTENTION and then ROW.
 The computer will randomly vary the pause between Attention and ROW just like in a real rowing race.